StrangeDS/ViewFinderRe/README.md

       2. `Note`: This conflict was not observed in version 5.6.1.
    2. Set `Custom Depth-Stencil Pass` to `EnabledWithStencil`
       1. If not, the post process filters will not work correctly.
-5. Navigate to `ProjectSettings > ViewFinderRe > VFGeometryDeveloperSettings` and set `GeometryStrategyClass` to `GeometryStrategyClass改为VFGSGeometryScriptNative`
+5. Navigate to `ProjectSettings > ViewFinderRe > VFGeometryDeveloperSettings` and set `GeometryStrategyClass` to `VFGSGeometryScriptNative`.
-6. Restart the editor
+6. Final step (required): Restart the project.

 #### Design Considerations
 `For Simplicity`: Ideally, the plugin would work out-of-the-box in any scene, treating all actors equally and allowing any of them to be taken photos.